optimizely/nuclear-js/README.md

 ]
 ```

-Since stores are registered on the Nuclear Reactor by the module's index file, then a module is the only part of the system that knows the store ids, if this information need to be made public, the module will export a getter of the form `[<storeId>]`
+Since stores are registered on the Nuclear Reactor by the module's index file, then a module is the only part of the system that knows the store ids.
+If this information needs to be made public, the module will export a getter of the form `[<storeId>]`.

 ### Actions